Interview by Griffin Martell

 The ceaseless stream of data that has become a defining feature of our present reality continues to present new potentialities for those invested in the creation and representation of meaning.
 The Columbus, Ohio-based Keith Rankin is one of the said artists whose work in digital illustration and electronic music production implicitly responds to cultural shifts in information processing.

-In order to appreciate the full scope of Rankin’s body of work, one ought to view his various projects in non-discrete terms.
+To appreciate the full scope of Rankin’s body of work, one ought to view his various projects in non-discrete terms.
 In many ways, his graphic and sound design practices inform one another by way of aesthetic or conceptual threading.
 This is perhaps best exemplified by Rankin’s distinctive (dare I say iconic?) visual designs for Orange Milk and his own Giant Claw project.

 The saturated, DayGlo hues and surrealist object imagery adorning the covers of albums such as Dark Web and Soft Channel work to accentuate the abstracted aural contours of pop-vocal fragments, MIDI synth chords and digi-baroque string arrangements heard within.